thejasbabu/baseLineWeek2/README.md

 ##Problem Definition##
-To calculate the sales tax for various goods which one purchases
+To calculate the sales tax for various items which one purchases

 ##Setting up the Development Envirnoment##
 -JDK Version 1.6 or higher